- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

-We have got to do better … And we can … The Code is an important tool for doing it.
+We have got to do better … And we can … The Guide is an important tool for doing it.

-The Code of Basic Information Security Management Practices for IT Organizations is designed to give an Executive the ability to go to her CIO, ask the right questions, and understanding the answers.
-The Code is designed to bridge the all-too-frequent language barrier between Executives and their IT organizations.
+The Guide of Basic Information Security Management Practices for IT Organizations is designed to give an Executive the ability to go to her CIO, ask the right questions, and understanding the answers.
+The Guide is designed to bridge the all-too-frequent language barrier between Executives and their IT organizations.

 - The security of a company’s information systems can be no better than the security provided by the IT organization.
 IT Organizations hold the keys to the corporate kingdom.

 - COOs, CFOs, and other managers of the IT management function have neither the time nor the technical understanding to know what all the IT jargon means.
 Executive management needs a simple way to assess if its IT organization is properly managing security of its information.

 - Cybercriminals are actively targeting IT organizations as a means of breaking into their clients.

 - There is great variability in the security management practices of IT organizations.